rs301378/Car-Price-Predictions/README.md

   * A user can fill all the fields that are given.
   * Click on `Calculate the Selling Price` button.
 It will show the selling price below that `Calculate the Selling Price` button.
-  * Used flipkart site to show the reviews of products.
   * Used Vehicle  dataset from cardekho Kaggle.
   * Used Heroku platform to make this app public.
 ## Installation